ValveSoftware/Proton/README.md

 `vagrant halt`

 Builds will be placed in proton-ge-custom/vagrant_share/ as both the full folder and a .tar.gz of the folder.

+## Enabling

+1. Right click any game in Steam and click `Properties`.
+2. At the bottom of the `General` tab, Check `Force the use of a specific Steam Play compatibility tool`, then select the desired Proton version.
+3. Launch the game.

 ## NOTE ON MODIFICATIONS